-Here’s Why In 2022, Brand Narrative Will Be a Company’s Most Powerful Growth Accelerator
+Here’s Why Brand Narrative Is One of a Company’s Most Powerful Growth Accelerators

 By Reva Seth, Senior Advisor

-It’s the season of company and team goal setting.
-Organizations across industries and stages are looking at what their 2022 growth targets will be, and the strategies for getting there.
+During the season of company and team goal setting, organizations across industries and stages look at what their growth targets will be, and the strategies for getting there.
 Enter brand narrative.

 Growth depends on the ability to get noticed — by customers, investors, partners and talent.

-In the competitive and crowded marketplace of 2022 and in a valuation and investment landscape shaped by economic, social and political change, a brand’s narrative story can be a super-power growth accelerator.
+In competitive and crowded marketplaces and in a valuation and investment landscape shaped by economic, social and political change, a brand’s narrative story can be a super-power growth accelerator.
 That is, if it is created and strategically managed to leverage these trends.

 The right brand story seizes the imagination and positions customers and users to want to engage with the offer.
 Operationally, the brand narrative directly helps build a community of supporters, partners, investors and talent.
 This is how to establish the market position.
 It’s how to lay the narrative groundwork with future customers, clients, influencers and potential funders while deepening the relationship with current ones.

-For teams looking to leverage their brand to unlock the next level of opportunities in 2022, here is the five-part frame they should apply to their growth planning.
+For teams looking to leverage their brand to unlock the next level of opportunities, here is the five-part frame they should apply to their growth planning.

 1. See brand narrative as a business product